Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Method

 \subsection{Model Training}

 To train our deep network for interactive segmentation, we first utilize a simulation process to generate a set of image-click pairs from a foreground segmentation dataset as in~\cite{sofiiuk2021reviving}, which assumes the user clicks on the center of maximum error regions.
-Given the training dataset, we then adopt a stage-wise strategy to train our coarse-level and fine-level networks in turn.

-Specifically, we first train the coarse-level network, which is then kept fixed during the second-stage training.
-The fine-level network is then initialized with the coarse-level model parameters and fine-tuned afterwards.
-Following \cite{sofiiuk2020f}, both networks employ the Normalized Focal Loss (NFL)~\cite{sofiiuk2019adaptis} in their training objectives as shown in Eqn~\eqref{eq:task}.
+Given the training dataset, following \cite{sofiiuk2020f}, we employ the Normalized Focal Loss (NFL)~\cite{sofiiuk2019adaptis} as training objectives.